jimahlstrom/HL2IOBoard/README.md

 Note that the IO board can not initiate RF and so the need for 0xEE.
 SDR software is not required to implement this command.
 In the future there may be an external program to do this.

+#### Analog to Digital Converter

+The Pico has one 12-bit ADC that can read from ADC0, ADC1 and ADC2 on pins GPIO26, GPIO27 and GPIO28.
+Always read the most significant byte first because that triggers the conversion.
+Since reads always return four bytes, you can return two ADC values at once.

 ## Modifications to SDR PC Software

 The IO board connects to the I2C interface in the Hermes Lite 2.